Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

   - Higher-order differential cryptanalysis
 ]

-#note[
+#example[
-  The AES S-box has algebraic degree 7 (approaching the maximum of 8 for 8-bit functions).
+  The AES S-box is a nonlinear bijection $FF_2^8 to FF_2^8$ with algebraic degree 7 (approaching the maximum of 8 for 8-bit functions).
   This high degree provides resistance to algebraic attacks.
 ]

 == Methods for Computing ANF